 Introduction

-Ramadan holds a special place in the hearts of Muslims around the world.It is a time for:
+Ramadan holds a special place in the hearts of Muslims around the world.
+It’s not just a spiritual practice but a lifestyle reset that promotes reflection, gratitude, and connection.

 The Health Benefits of Fasting

-Laylatul Qadr: The Night of Destiny
+Laylatul Qadr: A Night of Power for the Whole Family

 - Plan Ahead: Create a schedule that includes time for prayers, Quran reading, and family activities.